“He has an uncanny eye for long shots and is the center of the defense.”

 Clayton also played professional baseball in the Negro Leagues as a brilliant first baseman with the Philadelphia Stars, Bacharach Giants, New York Black Yankees, and Philadelphia Giants.

-Considered one of the ten most talented early African American athletes ever developed in Philadelphia — alongside Wilt Chamberlain, “Tarzan” Cooper, Roy Campanella, and a few others — Clayton was enshrined in the Philadelphia Basketball Hall of Fame in 1989.
+Considered one of the ten most talented early African American athletes ever developed in Philadelphia, Clayton was enshrined in the Philadelphia Basketball Hall of Fame in 1989 alongside Naismith Basketball Hall of Fame members Wilt Chamberlain, Paul Arizin, Eddie Gottlieb, Charles “Tarzan” Cooper, Harry Litwack, and Tom Gola.

 “I think the Harlem Globetrotters, Renaissance, and the Bears paved the way for blacks by defeating the best white teams for the world championships,” he said at the time.
 “That was a major accomplishment for blacks in the sport of basketball.”

-He started from the bottom and worked his way to the top of his profession to become a highly regarded and internationally renowned boxing referee.
-In 1952, Clayton became the first African American to referee a heavyweight fight, in the contest between Ezzard Charles and “Jersey” Joe Walcott.
+Simultaneously, Clayton began to officiate boxing matches, and eventually became highly regarded and internationally renowned.
+In 1952, he was the first African American to referee a heavyweight fight, in the contest between Ezzard Charles and “Jersey” Joe Walcott.